-One area where both PHP and Python can go head to head in a battle is framework competence.
+One area where both PHP code and Python code can go head to head in a battle is framework competence.
 Both offer solid and well-established frameworks that make the jobs of developers easier.
 While Python brings to the table, frameworks like Django, Pylons, Flask, Pyramid, etc. there is no dearth of options with PHP which boasts of frameworks like Symfony, Codeigniter, Laravel, Zend, etc.

 All these frameworks of both the technologies are scalable, fast and are used by large internet-enabled services globally.
-There is virtually no factor other than say, ease of setting up where Python may give a faster result, where PHP and Python can be chosen over each other in this regard.
+There is virtually no factor other than say, ease of setting up where Python debugger may give a faster result, where PHP and Python can be chosen over each other in this regard.
 It is a tightly held match with regards to the framework competence with no indication of a clear winner.

 Database is one area where PHP can still claim a noticeable victory over Python with regards to ease of connectivity and performance.
 With access support for over 20 different types of databases, it clearly makes a headway in this space whereas Python struggles with limited database integration choices.

-The affinity of Python based frameworks to ORM also takes a toll on performance as PHP based systems can connect faster.
+The affinity of Python based frameworks to ORM also takes a toll on performance as PHP based operating systems can connect faster.
 But Python is fast picking up on its slow pace and very soon we could see it usurping PHP with regards to database connectivity and performance.